metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 - You might be wondering, what happens to my system if I run scripts from this repository?
 - Can these scripts do any kind of harm to my computer or privacy?
-- What system and environment modifications are done by this project?
+- What system and environment modifications are done to setup firewall?
-- Can I trust these scripts don't do anything bad such as break my system?
 - Is there anything I should be aware of?

 There is a lot of scripts and you might not have the time to investigate them all.\